 Events to check out:

-- Tuck Fest: The U.S. National Whitewater Center celebrates the beginning of the outdoor recreation season with a four-day festival each April.
+- Tuck Fest: The U.S. National Whitewater Center celebrates the beginning of the outdoor recreation season with a three-day festival each April.
 Spectate or participate in everything from rock climbing to kayaking, yoga, and stand-up paddleboarding along the river and grounds.
 There are even kid-friendly activities like a family obstacle course.
 Other highlights include over 80 outdoor gear vendors, plus on-site food and drink from local restaurants and brewers, and a capstone concert with headliners ranging from Tyler Childers to the Milk Carton Kids.

 - North Carolina Brewers and Music Festival: Enjoy craft beer from over 40 state breweries like NoDa Brewing Company and live music from acts like the Steep Canyon Rangers, all on the scenic grounds of Historic Rural Hill in Huntersville, about 14 miles north of the city.
 The event also includes food trucks, children's activities, and on-site camping options.